Diarrhea & Your Cat's Health

 When it comes to your kitty's health it is always best to err on the side of caution, if your cat is suffering from repeated or recurring diarrhea it's time to head to the vet.
 By taking your feline friend to the vet for an examination you give your veterinarian the opportunity to determine the underlying cause of your cat's diarrhea and recommend the most effective treatment.

-That said, your vet's primary focus will be on addressing the underlying cause of your your kitty's diarrhea.
+That said, your vet's primary focus will be on addressing the underlying cause of your kitty's diarrhea.
 Once your cat has received a diagnosis treatment can begin to address the problem rather than the symptom.

 Other things to consider:

 - Changing Your Cat's Diet - Changing your cat's food may help to rectify the issue.
-If you have recently changes your cat's food go back to serving the food you gave them previously.
-If you haven't changed your cat's food recently try switching to a gentle GI food for a couple of days or switching your kitty over to a a hypoallergenic or low-antigen diet.
+If you have recently changed your cat's food go back to serving the food you gave them previously.
+If you haven't changed your cat's food recently try switching to a gentle GI food for a couple of days or switching your kitty over to a hypoallergenic or low-antigen diet.

 - Supplement Your Cat's Diet With Probiotics - Probiotics may be recommended as a dietary supplement for your cat, in order to address the balance of microbiome and reduce GI upset.